 Transmission Provider's Interconnection Facilities are referred to hereafter as "IPC's Interconnection Facilities."
-At the new 230kV interconnection switching station IPC will install a meter, a dead-end structure, a 230kV air break switch, three CTs, required foundations and fiber communication equipment to allow the Interconnection Customer to interconnect the project.
+At the new 230kV interconnection switching station IPC will install a meter, a dead-end structure, a 230kV air break switch, three CTs, required foundations and fiber communication equipment to interconnect the project.
 IPC will install facilities up to the Point of Change of Ownership.